ArnNag/cs182-tcrfinetuning/README.md

 These commands are done for you in some of the figure-reproducing scripts

 ## UMAP Figure Reproduction (Figure 2) and Generating Embeddings
 The first section of the ProtT5_Embedding notebook (titled Output Fine-tuned Embeddings) generates the TCR embeddings from their amino acid sequences.
 The second section (titled Plot Fine-tuned Embeddings) contains the code necessary to reproduce the UMAP plots (Figure 2).
-Since the full dataset is very large, we provide a subset of the dataset
+Since the full dataset is very large, we provide a subset of the dataset.
+It's highly recommended that this is run from a Colab notebook, which should come with most of the packages pre-installed and the notebook should install the remaining packages for you.

 ## Hierarchical Clustering Reproduction (Figure 3; left)
 To reproduce the left plot in Figure 3 (since the right plot is from the catELMo paper), run the clustering.ipynb notebook.
 To download the embeddings used for this analysis, use the following dropbox link (in the form of a pickled list): https://www.dropbox.com/scl/fi/7qef6cb06fhozfvdzeuth/McPAS_Embeddings_FineTuned.pkl?rlkey=42r6knr7k4skw5ee0lz1l6eku&dl=0